DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 **Data Exfiltration**: The unauthorized transfer of data from a computer to sell on the dark web, identity theft, or gain competitive advantages

-**Financial Gain**: Hacking systems for finacial gain through ransomware attacks or banking trojans
+**Financial Gain**: Hacking systems for financial gain through ransomware attacks or banking trojans

-**Blackmail**: the attacker obtains sensitive or compromising information about an indavidual or an organization and threatens to release the information to the public unless certain demands are met.
-Often involving cryptocurrency finanical transactions
+**Blackmail**: the attacker obtains sensitive or compromising information about an individual or an organization and threatens to release the information to the public unless certain demands are met.
+Often involving cryptocurrency financial transactions

 **Service Disruption**: Attack to overwhelm a network, service, or server with